seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 In the proof, one construct the Mellin transforms of the functions $f\_-$, $f\_+$, and $f\_0$, then invert them to obtain the functions themselves.
-The ansatz is based on the perturbation of Mellin transform of Gaussian.
+The ansatz is based on perturbations of Mellin transform of Gaussian.

 We start with Gaussian and its Mellin transform: